sanskruti-sn/sanskruti-sn/README.md

 [![Website Badge](https://img.shields.io/badge/Quora-Sanskruti-red)](https://www.quora.com/profile/Sanskruti-Nerlekar)

-I'm an aspiring full stack web developer.
+I'm an aspiring data scientist.
 The crossover between design and programming has always been of interest to me.
 I am currently pursuing MCA.
-I have done a MERN stack web development internship at Edureka.
+I am doing a data science internship at a company named SecureUp.
 I am learning lot of new things too.

 Languages and Tools: